by Adrian Tawfik

 During the ghastly period of the world wars, the only safe place for Jews proved to be countries that had established democratic elections.
 England, the Netherlands, Switzerland, and the more democratic corners of Europe saw the least amount of violence against Jews during a period where violence was the norm across much of Europe and the rest of the world.
 On top of this, the history of the United States, though fraught with the great violence of slavery and Native American genocide, is the true story of the opportunity that exists in the real world for Jews to live without eternal fear.
 Young America was fiercely brutal in its execution of slavery and Native American genocide but compared with the dictatorships of Europe, the U.S. was a blessing for the Jews.

-American democracy, which has survived to this day at local, state, and federal levels, was the most democratic government system acceptable to the European settlers of America and the most democratic large gathering of Europeans or humans on the planet in 1776 when the age of European colonialism was just ramping up.
+American democracy, was the most democratic government system acceptable to the European settlers of America and the most democratic large gathering of Europeans or humans on the planet in 1776 when the age of European colonialism was just ramping up.
 Inside this country born of the European world, the Jews thrived and have never to this day experienced the frequent pogroms and torch wielding genocidal flare ups that plagued all of Jewish history.
 Please take a look at this letter from George Washington after winning the American Revolution to one particular community of Jews living in Rhode Island for a sense of how American leaders incorporated the Jews into their vision of a democracy.
 Washington wrote in part, “may the children of the stock of Abraham who dwell in this land continue to merit and enjoy the good will of the other inhabitants–while every one shall sit in safety under his own vine and fig tree and there shall be none to make him afraid”.

 Democracy brings stability in the modern world and this is something that also did not escape the founders of modern Israel.
 Could the nation that suffered so much from European violence forget the lessons of colonialism and the world wars?
 Israel is at its best when it is examined as a democracy.
 All of its elections since 1948 have been free and fair, no small feat, although the definition of who is allowed to vote is just as convoluted as that of the U.S. at times.

-Democracy has been, and continues to be, the closest window of opportunity that exists for Jewish survival in a world made up of 99.8 percent non-Jews.
-However, the central question facing modern Jews is no longer for their survival in Europe or the U.S., but in Israel where the future will surely be won or lost in the metropolises of Cairo, Damascus, and Istanbul.
+Democracy has been, and continues to be, the closest window of opportunity for peace that exists for Jews in a world made up of 99.8 percent non-Jews.
+However, the central question facing modern Jews is no longer peace for Jews in Europe or the U.S., but in Israel where the future will surely be won or lost in the metropolises of Cairo, Damascus, and Istanbul.
 The level of extremism in these neighbor countries’ futures is now in play across the Arab world as citizens have gathered in the hundreds of thousands calling on world television for “democracy, democracy, democracy!”
 It is vital to realize that this represents the greatest opportunity to secure stability for the Jews of Israel in history and should not be missed.

 Israel and the Arab Spring